 Departments may proceed to appoint Apprentices funded by the Levy without further divisional approval.

 Professional Services, Technical, Research Support and Administrative posts

 In the event of a resignation or retirement, departments may refill existing and budgeted professional services, technical/research support and administrative posts without the need for divisional approval, provided there is no change to the grade, FTE or general focus of the post.
 Divisional approval is not required for any short period of overlap between postholders that is operationally necessary, provided this can be accommodated within the department’s agreed total headcount budget.
-In refilling a post, avenues for redeployment of existing staff should be explored, and unless there are clear reasons why an internal recruitment is unlikely to yield an appointment to a given role at that particular time, posts should be advertised internally in the first instance.
+In refilling a post, avenues for redeployment and/or development of existing staff should be explored.
 No further approval is necessary to place external advertisements however.

 Note that separate university procedures continue to apply for posts in grade ALC6 however, and these apply regardless of the funding for the post.
 Please contact the Academic HR Team Leader for advice about refilling or creating an ALC6 post.